-Three Months Ended

-(In thousands) April 2, 2023 A April 3, 2022

-Cost of revenues \$ 1,249 \$ 955

-Research and development 528 569

-Sales, general, and administrative 5,100 3,877

-Total stock-based compensation expense \$ 6,877 \$ 5,401
+Three Months Ended (In thousands) April 2, 2023 April 3, 2 April 3, 2022 Cost of revenues \$ 1,249 \$ 955 Research and development 528 569 Sales, general, and administrative 5,100 3,877 Total stock-based compensation expense \$ 6,877 \$ 5,401

-Note 14.
+Note 15.
 SUBSEQUENT EVENTS

-In April 2023, to support the expansion of our residential solar and storage loan funding capacity, we entered into a series of agreements to sell solar loan receivables to a special-purpose entity within our existing joint venture, SunStrong.
-Under the agreements, we have secured financing commitments to fund more than \$450.0 million for our residential solar and storage loan program from Hannon Armstrong and Credit Agricole Corporate & Investment Bank ("CIB").
-Hannon Armstrong and CIB will provide funding to a SunStrong-owned special-purpose vehicle for the purpose of acquiring loans entered into by SunPower Financial's customers.
+In April 2023, to support the expansion of our residential solar and storage loan funding capacity, we entered into a series of agreements to sell solar loan receivables to a special-purpose entity in our existing joint venture, SunStrong, with Hannon Armstrong Sustainable Infrastructure Capital, Inc. ("HASI").
+Under the agreements, we have secured financing commitments to fund more than \$450.0 million for our residential solar and storage loan program, including a \$300.0 million revolving credit facility from Credit Agricole Corporate & Investment Bank ("CA-CIB").
+The CA-CIB credit revolver serves as a warehouse facility for SunStrong to temporarily finance solar assets prior to arranging long-term financings, such as asset-backed securities.
+The revolving warehouse facility will allow SunStrong to fund the acquisition of solar loans entered into by SunPower Financial's customers and issue asset-backed securities on an ongoing basis.